IMR Frequently Asked Questions

 What is the nature of IMR Activities and what types of missions does it undertake?

-Who can volunteer for IMR missions?
+Who can volunteer for IMANA missions?

 When will I be notified if I've been selected and if the mission is confirmed?